RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 Performance is at least moderate.
 An excellent stack machine.

-Implementation is on hold while Plan G is explored.

 The detailed design is:

 1. The VM is **correct without trapping**.